dreamgrove/dreamgrove/content/balance/Compendium.md

  <br>On two targets we will enter Solar Eclipse and cast {{< spell 190984 "Wrath" >}}.
  <br>On any other target count we will enter Lunar Eclipse and cast {{< spell 194153 "Starfire" >}}.

- There's not a great explanation to why we enter Solar Eclipse even if {{< spell 202425 "Warrior of Elune" >}} is on cooldown, it comes down to timings, AP generated, damage of your fillers and some minor uptime differences.
+ There's not a great explanation to why we enter Solar Eclipse even if {{< spell 202425 "Warrior of Elune" >}} is on cooldown, it comes down to timings, how often we proc Pulsar, AP generated, damage of your fillers and some minor uptime differences.
  <br>It's also affected by the amount of haste you have but entering Solar is always best or on par.
  <br>Below are two sims for comparison.
  <br>[Solar vs Lunar if WoE is on CD](https://www.dreamgrove.gg/balance/sims/solar_vs_lunar_woe.html)